porterhau5/porterhau5.github.io/_posts/2016-06-20-native-port-forwarding-windows.md

 ---
 layout: page
 title:  "Pivoting in Windows Using Native Port Forwarding"
-teaser: "Ever wanted to route traffic through a compromised Windows host without going through the hassle of setting up a Meterpreter session or uploading files which may get flagged by endpoint protection?
-Harness the power of netsh interface portproxy!"
+teaser: "Harness the power of netsh interface portproxy to natively pivot on Windows and stay under the AV radar during a penetration test."
+categories:
+    - blog
 tags:
     - windows
     - pen-testing